wlitwin/graphv/README.md

 ## Demo

 A live web demo can be found [here](https://wlitwin.github.io/demos/graphv).
-If the fonts look wrong the first time, refresh.

 Performance varies quite a lot between browsers, Chrome tends to be the fastest.
 The demo supports mouse and touch events.
 Clicking/tapping will zoom the top-left widget, hovering the text will highlight rows, and two fingers on mobile will allow zooming/panning.
 Dragging a single finger on mobile will make the eyes follow the finger.